melaniebalaz/refactor.zone/data/articles/oop-basics.md

-Title:      Getting started in Object Oriented Programming
+Title:      Getting started in Object-Oriented Programming
 Author:     janoszen
 Published:  2016-11-04
 Categories: basics
-Excerpt:    So you've been programming for a while, and you are still stumped with what object oriented programming actually is?
+Excerpt:    So you've been programming for a while, and you are still stumped with what object-oriented programming actually is?
 Then this may be the guide for you.
 We'll take a departure from traditional explanations and look at a new way of explaining OOP.
-Social:     /images/oop-basics/social.png?version=3
+Social:     /images/oop-basics/social.png?version=4
 Decor:      /images/oop-basics/decor.png
 Decor2x:    /images/oop-basics/decor-2x.png

-So you've been programming for a while, and you are still stumped with what object oriented programming actually is?
+So you've been programming for a while, and you are still stumped with what object-oriented programming actually is?
 Then this may be the guide for you.
 We'll take a departure from traditional explanations and look at a new way of explaining OOP.